-The Taiwanese population's overall health has improved significantly in recent decades.
-Between

-1990-2022 Taiwanese life expectancy at birth increased from 74 to 81 years, higher than the regional average of 76 and about the same rate as in the US.
-In 2023, infant mortality (the proportion of infants who die before age 1) was just 4 deaths per 1,000 live births - significantly lower than the regional average (11) and lower than the US rate (5).
-Despite these gains, residents of more remote, rural communities and indigenous Taiwanese (see p.
-14 of Political and Social Relations) tend to have a lower life expectancy, carry a higher disease burden, and have reduced access to healthcare.
+Taiwanese The population's overall health has improved significantly in recent decades.
+Between 1990-2024 increased from 74 to 82 years, higher than the regional average of 76 and about the same rate as in the US.
+In 2024, infant mortality (the proportion of infants who die before age 1) was just 4 deaths per 1,000 live births - significantly lower than the regional average (11) and lower than the US rate (5).
+Despite these gains, residents of more remote, rural communities and indigenous Taiwanese (see Political and Social Relations) tend to have a lower life expectancy, carry a higher disease burden, and have reduced access to healthcare.
 Taiwan's aging population is likely to substantially burden the healthcare system with a noteworthy rise in demand and associated cost in the future.